Model connectivity & developmentManage a modeling projectModeling deployment FAQLive deployment compute usage

 Live deployment compute usage

 A Foundry Machine Learning live deployment is a persistent, scalable deployment for model releases that can be interacted with via an API endpoint.
 Live deployments continuously reserve dedicated compute resources to ensure that the deployment can quickly respond to incoming traffic.
 As a result, hosting a live deployment uses Foundry compute-seconds while the deployment is active.
-Note that this is for model-backed deployments only: JavaScript functions-backed deployments are not covered in this documentation.

-When running, Foundry Machine Learning Live compute usage is attributed to the Modeling Objective itself and is aggregated at the level of the Project that contains the Modeling Objective.
-For a deep dive on the definition of a compute-second in Foundry and the origins of the formulas used for computing usage, review the Usage Types documentation.
+When running live, Foundry Machine Learning compute usage is attributed to the Modeling Objective itself and is aggregated at the level of the Project that contains the Modeling Objective.
+For a deep dive on the definition of a compute-second in Foundry and the origins of the formulas used for computing usage, review the usage types documentation.

 Measuring compute seconds